Xadeck/Registerer/README.md

       void Draw() const override { ... }
     };
 ```
-The class can be instantiated using Registry
+The class can be instantiated using `Registry<>` with extra parameters matching
+the constructor signature:

 ```cpp
     auto shape = Registry<Shape, const string&>::New("Ellipsis");